hsaghir/hsaghir.github.io/_posts/data_science/-2017-07-07-Correlation_Explanation.md

 ### MINE (mutual information neural estimation):
 - mutual information between two random variables is the ratio density between their joint distribution and the product of their marginals.
 GANs can do this density ratio estimation

+- In practice, MI between two sets of variables using MINE is calculated using a discriminator (regressor to be exact) with two heads for the two sets of variables.
+By maximizing the distance between regressed value for the original ordering of the two sets of variables and the estimated value for the shuffled ordering of the two sets of variable; the discriminator learns to estimate the mutual information between the two sets of variables.

 - It might be possible to use the [MINE](https://arxiv.org/abs/1801.04062) setting of MI estimation in corex.